George Irving Skinner

-George Irving Skinner (February 20, 1858 - March 13, 1926) was a lawyer who was appointed as the superintendent of the New York State Banking Department in 1917.
+George Irving Skinner (February 20, 1858 - March 13, 1926) was an American lawyer who was appointed as the superintendent of the New York State Banking Department in 1917.

-Biography
+Early life and education

 He was born on February 20, 1858, in Bainbridge, New York.
 He graduated from Colgate University in 1880.
 After his graduation he taught at the Norwich Academy and was an assistant principal for two years.
 Later he was principal of the Smithville High School.
 He read law in the office of John W. J. Church of this city and was admitted to the bar in 1887.

+Career

 He began his legal practice in Bainbridge, New York, and then he served one term as the postmaster of Bainbridge, appointed by the administration of Benjamin Harrison.
 He married Mary Elizabeth McCrae (1866-1951) around 1890.

 He was made a state bank examiner in 1897.
 He was appointed as the superintendent of the New York State Banking Department in 1917 by Charles Seymour Whitman, and he was replaced by George Vincent McLaughlin in 1920.
 Nathan S. Jonas of the Manufacturers Trust Company appointed him as a vice president at the bank.

 He died at his home in Brooklyn on March 13, 1926, of heart attack following a bout of influenza.
 He was buried in Saint Peters Churchyard in Bainbridge, New York.